 At the right of the picture is the restaurant, with open sides, and a view across the beach to the sea.
 The food was excellent, well-cooked.
 We were quite happy with coconut fish curry and rice, but there was plenty of other choice as well.
 Our all-inclusive deal included as much good-quality, bottled, wine as we wanted, even Italian bubbly.
 Excellent.
 The main cocktail bar (in the middle) was next to the restaurant.
 At the left is an area used for discos, crab races etc.

-We got into the habit of ordering a bottle last thing at night and taking it back to our room to finish off on the veranda in the warm night breeze, while watching the moonlight on the water.
-This is John getting as relaxed as a newt.
+We got into the habit of ordering a bottle last thing at night and taking it back to our room to finish off relaxing on the veranda in the warm night breeze, while watching the moonlight on the water.

 The beach bar near the watersports centre was run during the day by a couple of really friendly Sri Lankan guys who spent most of the holiday with a transistor radio on the counter, listening live to the 1996 Cricket World Cup.
 They became more and more excited as Sri Lanka progressed through the tournament, and were over the moon when they beat England in the final.